facebookarchive/nuclide/pkg/nuclide/analytics/README.md

 # nuclide-analytics package

-Provides a standard API for packages to send analytics to arbitrary providers.
+Provides a standard API that packages can use to send analytics, in a consistent way, to arbitrary providers.